-Tense can be defined as a word form used to indicate the time of occurrence of an incident with reference to the moment of speaking.
+Tense can be defined as a word form used to indicate the time of occurrence of an incident concerning the moment of speaking.
 It indicates the completion or continuance of an activity.
-Whether you are a school student or someone preparing for competitive examinations or any other English proficiency test, good knowledge of Tenses is definitely going to help you score better.
+Whether you are a school student or someone preparing for competitive examinations or any other English proficiency test, good knowledge of Tenses is going to help you score better.
 Let us explore different tenses rules and usage with some examples!

 This Blog Includes:

 In most competitive & government exams, tenses are one of the vital parts of the English section.
 Applicants can score perfectly if they are aware of the tenses rules & avoid mistakes.
 To memorize & understand the Tenses rules here is a tabulated representation.

 |Past Perfect tense||Subject + had + V3 + Object|